epfl-ada/ada-2022-project-wizards2122/README.md

 # Research questions:
 1. Is there any evidence showing that the trend of pageviews associated with COVID-19 is related to COVID infections?
 If it does, what’s their causality?
+How about the noncovid decreases and mental issues?
 2. The stringent policies implemented during the Coronavirus pandemic had reduced human movements.
 We wonder if there is a correlation between the Wiki pageviews and mobility change?
 If it does, what’s their causality and what can we infer from the data?
-3. How attention to health has changed during the pandemic?
+3. How attention to different Wiki topics affected by intervention events?

 # Proposed additional dataset: